prostko/second-demo/README.md

 ## Getting started

+Check out the `_config.yml` file first, to set your variables.
+This config file is read only once when you start your server; so if you make changes to this file while your server is running, you will need to restart your server to see the changes.

 **On your local computer:** Run `jekyll server` to serve locally.

 **On Cloud9:** Run `jekyll serve --host $IP --port $PORT --baseurl ''` to serve on Cloud9.